Featured Items

 (branch color for Heer Generals) underlay of badge cloth with tongues

 attached (slip-on style) for use in removable board applications.
-These boards have the much less often
+These boards have the

-encountered basketweave style of embroidery of the inner silver cords (more
+much less often encountered basketweave style of embroidery of the

-typically these silver braid are seen in the
+inner silver cords (more typically these silver braid

-soutache style).
-Three aluminum rank
+are seen in the soutache style).
+Three

-the rank of Generaloberst (equivalent to a four
+indicating the rank of Generaloberst (equivalent to

-star General).
-The boards exhibit a
+a four star General).
+The boards

-good to excellent condition.
-A single
+are in very good to excellent condition.

-position shoulderboard.
+left shoulder position shoulderboard.
 Generaloberst is

 one of the more difficult and rare ranks for the collector to find, as few